tanikina/anaphora-in-dialogue/index.md

 March 2023: Presentations

-**Location:** Hybrid format means that we will offer a Zoom room for the course: Zoom 3 (you will get the access details after the registration).
-You can also attend the course in person (C7.3 Seminar room 1.12).
+**Location:** Hybrid format means that we will offer a Zoom room for the course (students will receive the access details per mail after the registration).
+Students can also attend the course in person (C7.3 Seminar room 1.12).

 **Teams channel:** [Link to the MS Teams channel]